raspiblitz/raspiblitz/ci/README.md

 The local repo owner (`GITHUB_ACTOR`) and branch (`GITHUB_HEAD_REF`) is picked up.
 The build_sdcard.sh is downloaded from the source branch and built with the options pack=[lean|fatpack] to set fatpack=[0|1].

-The github workflow is running the job in an ubuntu-latest image.
+The github workflow is running the job in an ubuntu-22.04 image.

 The amd64 image is built with running a qemu VM
 * installs the base OS (Debian 11.5)
 * connects with ssh and runs the scripts including the build_sdcard.sh

-The arm64-rpi image genenaration runs in Docker
+The arm64-rpi image genenaration runs in Docker in github actions and without Docker locally.
 * the base image (RasberryOS) is started in the qemu VM
 * packer runs the build_sdcard.sh directly in the VM